 The coronavirus and Covid-19 have threatened the world in ways unseen since the last century ago.
 They have rocked our collective economic, social and political systems, and inadvertently highlighted the defining issue undermining global health infrastructure: inequality.

-Thanks to the continued partnership between Concordia and WPL, at this Summit WPL will ensure that women are at the centre of discussions fostering urgent and sustained action and partnerships for women’s equality and leadership in these challenging times.
+Thanks to the continued partnership between Concordia and WPL, at this Summit WPL ensures that women are at the centre of meaningful dialogue, fostering urgent and sustained action and partnerships for women’s equality and leadership in these challenging times.

 For more information on how to register for the Concordia Annual Summit, please email us at email@example.com with the subject line: ‘Concordia Annual Summit 2020’